 was encountered in the kitchen wearing chef's whites and an apron, he told officers that he had a visitors' visa.
-Home Office checks revealed that had entered the UK on a visit visa which was valid from 25 July 2022 and expired on 25 January 2023. had failed to leave the UK or regularise his permission to remain in the country.
+Home Office checks revealed that had entered the UK on a visit visa which was valid from 25 July 2022 and expired on 25 January 2023.
+And failed to leave the UK or regularise his permission to remain in the country.
 This visitor visa did not give him the right to work.

-stated he had been working at the restaurant for two months and is paid £150 a week and gets accommodation provided. told the officer that gave him the job and tells him what days/hours to work. stated that did not check his right to work or immigration status before being given the job.
+stated he had been working at the restaurant for two months and is paid £150 a week and gets accommodation provided.
+If told the officer that for the gave him the job and tells him what days/hours to work.
+If stated that for the did not check his right to work or immigration status before being given the job.
+When spoken to, was used to be a set of the spoken to be a set of the spoken to be a spoken to be wearing chef's whites if he did not work there, was a stated that he was not sure and that he's 'probably cooking for himself'.
+However, was a chef at the restaurant.